Lug, Tomislavgrad

-Lug is a village in the municipality of Tomislavgrad in Canton 10, the Federation of Bosnia and Herzegovina, Bosnia and Herzegovina.
+Lug is a village in the Municipality of Tomislavgrad in Canton 10 of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
 The majority of its inhabitants are Croats.

 Geography

 The village is located by the mountain of Ljubuša, on the banks of the river Šujica.
 The first bridge over the river was built on 20 September 1986.

 Demographics

 According to the 2013 census, its population was 243.